 the department stores were loaded with goods for the holiday shopping season

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'loaded'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'loaded.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.